Flussbad Berlin: Project

 The "Flussbad Berlin" project has a number of different goals and concerns: these include cleaning up the river, facilitating access to the water, creating an attractive, non-commercial public space in the middle of the city, harnessing and utilising the unused Spree Canal and designing an ecological water environment in the area around the Fischerinsel.
 The team working on the project foresees creating three distinct sections in the canal:

 In the upper section of the canal – between the Inselbrücke and the Gertraudenbrücke – the Flussbad project would transform the water into a more natural state.
 Some of the concrete canal walls would be removed in order to generate a "softer" embankment.
-A type of "resting place" for aquatic life would be set up here along the 1.8 kilometre canal.
+A type of "resting place" for aquatic life would be set up here along the 1.8 km canal.
 This would help restore the entire ecological balance of the Spree River.

 Another goal is to give pedestrians direct access to the water.
-In the area around the section of the canal known as the Friedrichsgracht, a 300-metre long plant filter would serve to clean the water.
+In the area around the section of the canal known as the Friedrichsgracht, a 300 m long plant filter would serve to clean the water.
 Here, the water would flow through 80 centimetres of gravel sediment into a drainage layer lying underneath; after that, the purified water would flow toward the swimming area.
 The actual swimming area would lie between the Schleusenbrücke and the Monbijoubrücke, i.e. in the section of the Spree Canal between the upcoming Humboldt Forum and the Bode Museum.
 At two points here – at the Lustgarten and at the Humboldt Forum – descending stairs along the riverbank would give visitors direct access to the Spree, whether to swim or just enjoy the view.